 Why You should ONLY fly Southwest Airlines

 It's always fun to plan summer travel, isn't it?
 For me, one big trip and a few smaller getaways are the perfect balance for a fun summer.
-I usually plan out the big trip in great detail months ahead of time, but for the smaller getaways, I normally just keep tabs on airfare deals and go with the flow.
+I usually plan out my big trip in great detail months ahead of time, but for the smaller getaways, I normally just keep tabs on airfare deals and go with the flow.
 Are you the same way?

 If so, I definitely recommend Southwest Airlines.
 In a nutshell, they'll help you save money during the most expensive travel times throughout the year (probably the biggest perk), the flights are typically on schedule, and the snacks are great.